louismartin/http-monitor/README.md

     Make sure a user can keep the console app running and monitor traffic on their machine

-    Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying that ìHigh traffic generated an alert - hits = {value}, triggered at {time}î
+    Whenever total traffic for the past 2 minutes exceeds a certain number on average, add a message saying that ‚ÄúHigh traffic generated an alert - hits = {value}, triggered at {time}‚Äù

     Whenever the total traffic drops again below that value on average for the past 2 minutes, add another message detailing when the alert recovered